Skip to content

 Holly Bell, Secondary Counseling Specialist

-Sharon Jensen, Principal of Valley High
+Sharon Jensen, Principal, Valley High School

 SUBJECT:

-Critical Dates Regarding 24-credit Diploma through Valley High
+Critical Dates Regarding 24-credit Diploma through Valley High School

-Counselors and students planning to graduate with a 24-credit Diploma from Valley High need to be aware of the following date/deadlines:
+Counselors and students planning to graduate with a 24-credit diploma from Valley High School need to be aware of the following date/deadlines:

-Names of all students planning to graduate with a 24-credit Diploma must be submitted to Sharon Jensen, Principal of Valley High
+Names of all students planning to graduate with a 24-credit diploma must be submitted to Sharon Jensen, Principal of Valley High School.

-All students who are planning to walk at Valley High’s graduation ceremony need to contact Jostens at 1-800-JOSTENS immediately to order the Valley High cap and gown package.
-If they have previously ordered from their boundary school, Jostens will help them with the cancellation and reorder of Valley High colors.
+All students who are planning to walk at Valley High School’s graduation ceremony need to contact Jostens at 1-800-JOSTENS immediately to order the Valley High School cap and gown package.
+If they have previously ordered from their boundary school, Jostens will help them with the cancellation and reorder of Valley High School colors.

-Deadline for official transfer of student to Valley High
+Deadline for official transfer of student to Valley High School.

-All students who are planning to walk during the Graduation Ceremony must attend one of the following meetings at Valley High:
+All students who are planning to walk during the Valley High School Graduation Ceremony must attend one of the following meetings at Valley High:

 Each meeting will be approximately one hour.
 Students will not be allowed to walk with fellow graduates if they do not attend one of these meetings.
 Caps and gowns will be distributed at the end of this mandatory meeting.

-Valley High Graduation Ceremony 2:00 pm
+Valley High School Graduation Ceremony 2:00 p.m.

 Salt Lake Community College

-Lifetime Activities Center (4600 S Redwood Rd, Taylorsville)
+Lifetime Activities Center (4600 S. Redwood Rd, Taylorsville)

-Students who do not wish to attend Graduation may pick up their diploma at Valley High
+Students who do not wish to attend the graduation ceremony may pick up their diploma at Valley High School.

 Please make note of these important dates and ensure they are communicated to students who are planning to use this option.

-Attached are instructions and the application for a 24-credit Diploma through Valley High.
+*Attached are instructions and the application for a 24-credit diploma through Valley High School.

 DATE:

-April 28, 2017
+April 28, 2018

 TO: